Netcracker/KubeMarine/documentation/Installation.md

 ### Private Certificate Authority

-In internal environments certificates signed by custom CA root certificate can be used, for example, in private repository.
+In internal environments, certificates signed by the custom CA root certificate can be used, for example, in a private repository.
-In this case custom CA root certificate should be added to all the cluster nodes.
+In this case, the custom CA root certificate should be added to all the cluster nodes.

 Example:
 ```